Our Mission Statement:

 2. We believe in the Godhead.

-We believe in the only true God, the Creator, Who is eternal, loving, just, merciful, holy and unchanging, and that God exists in three persons: Father, Son, and Holy Spirit, equal in every divine attribute and executing distinct but complementary offices in the work of redemption.
+We believe in the only true God, the Creator, Who is eternal, loving, just, merciful, holy and unchanging, and that God in triune, existing in three persons: Father, Son, and Holy Spirit, equal in every divine attribute and executing distinct but complementary offices in the work of redemption.